@liveblocks/react-lexical

 placed inside the plugin.

-Learn more in our get started guide.
+Learn more in our get started guides.

 Function that takes a Lexical editor config and modifies it to add the necessary